ROCm-DS/hipDF/INSTALL.md

 ### Install ROCm

-We assume that you have a full ROCm installation on your system. [^rocm] In this guide we assume that you have installed ROCm to `/opt/rocm`.
+We assume that you have a full ROCm installation on your system. [^rocm] In particular, please make sure that the following ROCm packages are installed:

+- `rocthrust-dev`
+- `hipcub`
+- `rocm-llvm-dev`

+In this guide we assume that you have installed ROCm to `/opt/rocm`.

 ### Install Conda